Indictment and arrest of Augusto Pinochet

 Impact in Chile

+The heightened political animosity sorrounding the case led to disturbances both in and outside the Congress of Chile during the Presidents' Public Account of May 21, 1999, in Valparaíso.[43]
 On June 22, 1999, in what is judged a direct consequence of the arrest and indictment of Pinochet, Frei Ruiz-Tagle shuffled his cabinet.[41]
 Arrate was changed for Carlos Mladinic and Edmundo Pérez Yoma was appointed minister of National Defense, among other changes.[41]
 In the Socialist Party, Arrate was part of a larger group that was contrary to the government's position.[41][42]
 The polarized atmosphere the detention had caused in Chile is reported to have been detrimental to the Socialist Party's candidate for the 1999–2000 Chilean presidential election, Ricardo Lagos.[42]
-Lagos went nevertheless to on to win the Concercación primaries defeating the Christian Democrat Andrés Zaldívar,[citation needed] and the narrowly defeated Alliance's Joaquín Lavín in the second round.[44]
+Lagos went nevertheless to on to win the Concercación primaries defeating the Christian Democrat Andrés Zaldívar,[44] and then narrowly defeated Alliance's Joaquín Lavín in the second round.[45]

 Allegations during Pinochet's last days